Parallel-NetCDF/PnetCDF-Python/docs/_sources/api/dimension_api.rst.txt

  .. attribute:: name

     String name of Dimension instance.
 This class member is read-only and should not be modified by the user.
-To rename a dimension, use ``File.rename_dim`` method.
+To rename a dimension, use :meth:`File.rename_dim` method.

  .. attribute:: size